March 30, 2012 - The Maritime Executive

 June 24, 2010 - Scientific American

 "Despite the legal wrangling over deepwater drilling, and with no end to the Gulf spill in sight one thing is clear—the role that ROVs play in the energy industry will grow over time.
-The Obama administration has made assurances that the U.S. will make a strong push toward renewable energy sources, but the country is likely 50 years away from shedding its reliance on oil, says Drew Michel, chairman of the ROV executive committee for the Marine Technology Society (MTS), a Columbia, Md., organization that advocates for ocean engineering technology."
+The Obama administration has made assurances that the U.S. will make a strong push toward renewable energy sources, but the country is likely 50 years away from shedding its reliance on oil, says Drew Michel, chairman of the ROV executive committee for the Marine Technology Society (MTS), a Washington, DC. organization that advocates for ocean engineering technology."

 June 9, 2010 -Slate